2024 Water Quality Dashboard

 By 2004, a comprehensive Water Treatment Plant Compliance Evaluation determined that the original Lawton Valley facility had exceeded its useful life and could not be upgraded cost-effectively.
 The study also found that Station 1 required significant improvements to reliably achieve its design capacity of 9 million gallons per day (MGD), as it was limited to approximately 6 MGD without risking water quality.

-• Operational flexibility and staff interchangeability
+• Operational flexibility and staff interchangeability between plants

 • Standardized chemicals, controls, and equipment